Last updated on April 14, 2021

 If a player moves their checker to a space that is occupied by only one of the opponent’s checkers, this is called hitting a blot.
 The opponent’s checker is removed from the point and placed on the bar in the middle of the game board.
 The opponent must attempt to re-enter the checker on the bar on their next roll.
 No other plays are possible until the checker is re-entered.
 If a player’s checker is blocked from returning to the board on a roll, the player’s turn ends.
 There is no limit to the number of checkers that can be sitting on the bar.

-The doubling cube is a specific game piece that can be used at any point in the game to increase the stakes.
+The doubling cube is a specific game piece that can be used prior to a turn to increase the stakes.
 Before a player begins their next turn by rolling the dice, they can propose to increase the current stakes of the game.
 It’s up to the opponent to accept or take the increased stakes.
 If a player accepts a double, then they own the cube.
 They are then the only player able to offer the next double.

 To win the game, a player must move all 15 of their checkers into their home board and then begin bearing them off.
 If a checker is hit and sent to the bar during the bearing off process, that checker must return to the home board before any more checkers can be borne off.
 The winner is the first player to bear off all 15 checkers.